Jellonator/Bit-Assembly/doc.md

 ```

 ### MUL ###
 The MUL operator is used to multiply two values and store it into another.
-It takes the format `mul destination, op1, op2` where destination is a pointer, op1 and op2 are values, and destination, op1, and op2 all have the same size and are all bytes.
+It takes the format `mul [destination], [op1], [op2]` where destination is a pointer, op1 and op2 are values, and destination, op1, and op2 all have the same size and are all bytes.
 Example:
 ```asm
 mul [0:8], 8, 12 ;assign memory location 0 to 8 * 12, which is 96.
 ```

 ### DIV ###
 The DIV operator divides one number by another and assigns the result to destination.
-It takes the format `div destination, op1, op2` where destination is a pointer, op1 and op2 are values, and destination, op1, and op2 all have the same size and are all bytes.
+It takes the format `div [destination], [op1], [op2]` where destination is a pointer, op1 and op2 are values, and destination, op1, and op2 all have the same size and are all bytes.
 Example:
 ```asm
 div [0:8], 200, 5 ;assign memory location 0 to 200/5, which is 40.